Posted: December 13, 2019

 As your parents get older, you’ll start noticing signs that they’re struggling to live on their own.
 Fortunately, they have the option of moving to a senior living community that will provide a safe home for them.
 If you’re not sure if they’re ready for this step now, take a look at five signs they are.

 Another telltale sign that your parent shouldn’t be living alone anymore is that his or her house seems cluttered, dirty, or downright unsafe.
 If you notice that major appliances or fixtures have been broken for a while, and there’s never enough food in the pantry or refrigerator, it’s time to get help for your parent.
-Every aging adult deserves to live in a clean, safe home, and if that no longer describes your parent’s house, look into local senior living communities instead.
+Every aging adult deserves to live in a clean, safe home, and if that no longer describes your parent’s house, look into local assisted living communities instead.

 See what people have to say about being part of the Walnut Crossing FamilySee What Life is Like